3.3.1. root

 - As JSON str: AX_HEADERS=’json:{“key1”: “value1”, “key2”: “value2”}’

-- Use AX_URL, AX_KEY, AX_SECRET to specify credentials
+- Use AX_URL, AX_KEY, AX_SECRET, AX_CREDENTIALS to specify credentials

 Commands